MyoHub/myo_sim/back/README.md

 ## General:

-The myoArm mujoco musculoskeletal (MSK) model is generated from: Constrained Lumbar Spine model - 210 [https://simtk.org/projects/lumbarspine] from Opensim.
+The myoBack mujoco musculoskeletal (MSK) model is generated from: Constrained Lumbar Spine model - 210 [https://simtk.org/projects/lumbarspine] from Opensim.

 This generated mujoco MSK model has almost identical kinematics, and very similar muscle kinematics (moment arms) and kinetic (forces) properties.

+The model have 210 actuators and 18 joints.
+The model can be controlled by 3 "virtual joints": Flexion extension, lateral bending, and axial rotation, that maps onto the real joints.

 ## Conversion process: